pip-services/pip-services-docs/content/en/python/rpc/services/heartbeat_operations.md

 linkTitle: "HeartBeatOperations"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-rpc-python"
 description: >
-    TODO add description
+    Handles the operations of a heartbeat service.
 ---

 **Implements:** [RestOperations](../rest_operations)

 ### Description

-The HeartBeatOperations class is used to handle
+The HeartBeatOperations class is used to handle the operations of a heartbeat service.

 ### Instance methods